 Prof. Dr. Ottmar Edenhofer

 Prof. Dr. Ottmar Edenhofer is Director of the Mercator Research Institute on Global Commons and Climate Change (MCC), founded jointly by Stiftung Mercator and the Potsdam Institute for Climate Impact Research (PIK).
-He is professor of the Economics of Climate Change at the Technische Universität Berlin and Deputy Director as well as Chief Economist at the Potsdam Institute for Climate Impact Research.
-There he leads Research Domain III - Sustainable Solutions, which is focusing on research in the field of the Economics of Atmospheric Stabilisation.
+There he is the designated Director as well as Chief Economist and leads Research Domain III - Sustainable Solutions, which is focusing on research in the field of the Economics of Atmospheric Stabilisation.
+He is also professor of the Economics of Climate Change at the Technische Universität Berlin.
 From 2008 to 2015 he served as Co-Chair of Working Group III of the Intergovernmental Panel on Climate Change (IPCC), which won the Nobel Peace Prize in 2007.
 Ottmar Edenhofer supports the Science-Industry Cooperation, the Workgroup Climate, Energy and Environment within the German National Academy of Sciences Leopoldina as an active member, and furthermore advises the World Bank within the advisory committee of the Green Growth Knowledge Platform.
 Since 2013 he is also co-chairing the new Energy Platform by the European Council of Academies of Applied Sciences, Technologies and Engineering (Euro-CASE).
 In January 2015, Ottmar Edenhofer was elected a member of the German National Academy of Science and Engineering acatech due to his outstanding scientific achievements.